T-COL: Generating Counterfactual Explanations for General User Preferences on Variable Machine Learning Systems: Methodology

 \subsubsection{Variable Machine Learning Systems}

 Robust CEs on variable ML systems are designed to accommodate practical applications where the systems are frequently updated and changed.
 Instead of designing a model to deal with this issue, we treat it as a general user preference.
-As it expresses the user's expectation of CEs with a high success rate, we added $ c $ to the general user preferences.
-General user preference $ c $ indicates the desire of users for more robust CEs, with the main issues being variable ML systems.
+As it expresses the user's expectation of CEs with a high success rate, we added Cautious preference \textit{C} to the general user preferences.
+Preference \textit{C} indicates the desire of users for more robust CEs, with the main issues being variable ML systems.

-Based on T-COL, we set a set of conditions on general user preferences $ c $.
+Based on T-COL, we set a condition for preference \textit{C}.
 We choose the target category samples with the highest classification confidence on the validation model, i.e., the highest classification probability of the validation model, as the prototype cases.
-In addition, when selecting a combination of local eigenvalues, T-COL encourages the selection of more feature values from the prototype cases.
+In addition, when selecting a combination of local feature values, T-COL encourages the selection of more feature values from the prototype cases.
 By changing more in the direction of the highest confidence level, more robust CEs can be generated on variable ML systems.